 § 1 Purpose 3

-§ 2 Scope of application and competence 3
+§ 2 Scope of application and competence

-§ 3 Responsibilities 4
+§ 3 Responsibilities 2

 § 4 Rules of good scientific practice 5

 § 5 Archiving 7

-§6 Principles of responsible evaluation and assessment of scientific achievements 8
+§ 6 rinciples of responsible evaluation and assessment of scientific achievements 8

 § 7 Authorship and editorship 8

-§ 9 Internal university bodies of academic integrity
+§ 9 Internal university bodies of academic integrity 11

 § 10 Ombudsperson for Research Integrity 11

 § 11 Committee for Research Integrity 12

 § 12 General procedural provisions 13

 § 13 Whistleblowers and persons affected by allegations 14

-§ 14 Committee
+§ 14 Suspicion investigation by the ombudsperson and preliminary proceedings before the committee 15

-§ 15 Investigation by the Committee
+§ 15 Investigation by the Committee 16

-§ 16 Entry into Force, expiry, transitional provisions 17
+§ 16 Entry into Force, Expiry, Transitional Provisions 17

-Anne x 18
+Anne ·x· 18

-§1 Purpose
+Purpose

-One requirement of scholars working in research at the University of Bayreuth is scientific honesty (Art.
-6 para 1 sentence 3 BayHSchG).
-The present statutes strengthen the confidence in the scientific honesty of the scientists and ensures the reputation of the University of Bayreuth as a place for the cultivation and development of science (Art.
-2 para 1 sentence 1 BayHSchG).
-They are issued in implementation of the "Guidelines for Safeguarding Good Scientific Practice (2019)" published by the German Research Foundation (DFG).
+1One requirement of scholars working in research at the University of Bayreuth is scientific honesty (Art.
+21 para 1 sentence 1 BayHIG).
+2These statutes are designed to strengthen trust in our researchers' academic integrity and to secure the University of Bayreuth's reputation as a location dedicated to fostering and developing scholarship (Article 2 para 1 sentence 1 BayHIG).
+3They are issued in implementation of the "Guidelines for Safeguarding Good Scientific Practice (2019)" published by the German Research Foundation (DFG).

-§2 Scope of application and competence
+Scope of application and competence

-- (1) These Statutes shall apply to all members of the University of Bayreuth working in science.
-In addition to academic staff, this also includes students and academic support staff, insofar as they are active in research.
-Furthermore, the statutes shall apply to persons pursuing a doctoral or post-doctoral thesis supervised by a professor of the University of Bayreuth, even if they are not members of the University of Bayreuth. - Visiting scholars, freelancers and scholarship holders who are involved in research work (2) carried out at the University of Bayreuth without themselves being members of the University shall be bound to the same extent by the principles of good scientific practice laid down herein. - (3) The statutes shall also apply to former members, former doctoral candidates and former habilitation candidates of the University of Bayreuth if they are affected by an allegation of academic misconduct that concerns their activities at the University of Bayreuth. - For members of the University of Bayreuth, these statutes shall also apply to research work (4) carried out in cooperation with or on behalf of other institutions, companies or private individuals.
-When drafting cooperation agreements, the present statutes shall be observed. - (5) The University of Bayreuth shall be responsible for all cases to be dealt with within the scope of these statutes in accordance with the following regulations.
-If the person affected by the allegation of academic misconduct was still a member of another higher education institution or active in another academic institution at the time of the alleged misconduct, the University of Bayreuth may request this institution to investigate the allegation; sentence 1 remains unaffected.
+- (1) 1These Statutes shall apply to all members of the University of Bayreuth working in science.
+2In addition to academic staff, this also includes students and academic support staff, insofar as they are active in research.
+3Furthermore, the statutes shall apply to persons pursuing a doctoral or post-doctoral thesis supervised by a professor of the University of Bayreuth, even if they are not members of the University of Bayreuth. - (2) Visiting scholars, freelancers and scholarship holders who are involved in research work carried out at the University of Bayreuth without themselves being members of the University shall be bound to the same extent by the principles of good scientific practice laid down herein. - The statutes shall also apply to former members, former doctoral candidates and former (3) Habilitation candidates of the University of Bayreuth if they are affected by an allegation of academic misconduct that concerns their activities at the University of Bayreuth. - (4) 1For members of the University of Bayreuth, these statutes shall also apply to research work carried out in cooperation with or on behalf of other institutions, companies or private individuals.
+2When drafting cooperation agreements, the present statutes shall be observed. - 1The University of Bayreuth shall be responsible for all cases to be dealt with within the scope (5) of these statutes in accordance with the following regulations.
+2If the person affected by the allegation of academic misconduct was still a member of another higher education institution or active in another academic institution at the time of the alleged misconduct, the University of Bayreuth may request this institution to investigate the allegation; sentence 1 remains unaffected.